-VSDC Free Video Editor is a feature-packed non-linear video editing suite that can compete with even expensive editing software.
+VSDC Free Video Editor is a feature-packed non-linear suite that can compete with even expensive video editing software.
 There are no extra programs bundled in the installer – just the occasional prompt to upgrade to the premium edition.

 With VSDC you can create video projects from a combination of video clips, still images and audio files, with a resolution of up to 1,980 x 1,080 (full HD) and a maximum frame rate of 30fps.
 There's also a built-in screen capture tool for recording video and taking still images from your desktop – ideal for software reviews and tutorials.
 VSDC also offers an extensive range of video and audio filters, plus stylish transitions.

 You can export finished projects in a variety of formats, with handy ready-made profiles for popular devices.
-VSDC also provides a way to burn your project onto DVD – a feature rarely available in free editing software.
+VSDC also provides a way to burn your project onto DVD – a feature rarely available in free video editors.

 Videos in VSDC Free are made up of 'objects', which include video clips, images, audio files, sprites, animations and many other elements.
 You can layer these in various ways, including blending, overlaying, and masking.
 If you're interested in picture-in-picture or watermarking effects, this is an incredibly simple way to do it.